dawranliou/dawranliou.com/content/about.md

 [Emacs] is my favorite development environment.
 I write about them a lot here on [my blog].

-The year 2021 is my 8th year of being a professional software developer.
-I started my career as a Java programmer writing the system software for the optical-mechanical wafer inspection tools at [KLA], a well-known company in the Semi-conductor Industry for creating high-end Process Management equipment.
+The year 2021 marks my 8th year of being a professional software developer.
+After graduating with a Mechanical Engineering Master's degree, I started my career as a Java programmer writing the system software for the optical-mechanical wafer inspection tools at [KLA], a well-known company in the Semi-conductor Industry for creating high-end Process Management equipment.
 At KLA, I learned a lot about Concurrency, Object-Oriented Programming, Dependency